serotracker/iit-backend/README.md

 #### Creating migrations

 1. Anytime you change the file `serotracker_sqlalchemy/models.py` you need to create a new migration Python file.
-   To do this, run `flask db migration -m YOUR_COMMENT_YYYY_MM_DD`.
+   To do this, run `flask db migrate -m YOUR_COMMENT_YYYY_MM_DD`.
 The message should describe the change you have made to `models.py`, example: `adding_antibody_target_col_2022_05_23`.

 2. You should see a new Python file created in `migrations/versions` that is titled with the new alembic